-Scour the internet, fruit tree growing guides, or local fruit tree experts to identify the pest/disease before taking any action.
+Scour the internet, fruit tree growing guides, and contact local fruit tree experts to identify the pest/disease before taking any action.
 This database of beneficial insects and pests is a good start.

-2: Discover what beneficial insects prey on the pest
+2: Discover the beneficial insects that prey on the pest

 3: Attract the necessary beneficial insects

-After you’ve identified the pest and the pest’s natural predator, discover how to attract these beneficial insects to your cherry tree guilds.
+After you’ve identified the pest and the pest’s natural predator, research how to attract these beneficial insects to your fruit tree guild.

-Feel empowered to be your own detective and discover the nuances that make your garden tick.
+Provide the food plants and habitat that your beneficial insects require.
+Feel empowered to be your own detective and discover the nuances that make your unique garden tick!

-4: Is your guild lacking in a particular nutrient?
+4: Is your cherry tree guild lacking in a particular nutrient?

 Cherry Tree Guild Shopping List

-What have you planted in your fruit tree guilds?
+What have you planted in your cherry tree guild?
 Have you made any adjustments over time?